HUST-CPO/Scattering-multipole-decomposition/README.md

 4. Run the script `numerical_and_mie_plot.m` to visualize the results.

 ## Acknowledgements
-The Matlab implementation of Lebedev and Gaussian quadrature are provided by Rob Parrish (Georgia Tech) and John Burkardt (Florida State University).
+The Matlab implementation of numerical quadrature are provided by Rob Parrish (Georgia Tech) and John Burkardt (Florida State University).
 We appreciate them for the useful numerical tools.